scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### What's the main difference compared to EPA 3?

 EPA 4 removes database from the picture and retains only Prometheus metrics (which most people didn't even know about, but they've been available for a while).
-See more about other differences and reasons behind changes [here](https://scaleoutsean.github.io/2026/04/23/epa_400_beta.html).
+See more about other differences and reasons behind the changes [here](https://scaleoutsean.github.io/2026/04/23/epa_400_beta.html).

 ### What's recommended - EPA 4 or EPA 3?